Do you need a visa to go to Germany? Find out which permits you need for your move with our guide to German visa requirements and applications.

 Certain nationalities need to apply for a German visa or residence permit to visit, live, work or study in Germany.
 Before visiting or moving to Germany, it’s important to check Germany’s visa requirements otherwise you could be denied entry.

 In general, you don’t need a German visa (short term) or residence permit (long term) if you’re a citizen of the European Union (EU), European Economic Area (EEA; EU plus Iceland, Liechtenstein and Norway) or Switzerland.
 Citizens from outside Europe generally need to apply for a German visa or permit before coming to Germany.

-This guide provided by global mobility specialists Expat Experts explains who needs a German visa to go to Germany and the conditions for immigration to Germany.
+This guide explains who needs a German visa to go to Germany and the conditions for immigration to Germany.
 It also explains Germany’s visa requirements and how to prepare your German visa application.

 Do you need a visa to go to Germany?